fanduel-oss/refract/docs/api/compose.md

 # compose

-Used for composing functions from right to left, it is a very useful utility for composing higher-order components in React.
+Used for composing functions from right to left, it is a very useful utility for composing higher-order components in React, Inferno or Preact.

 ## Packages

-`compose` is provided by our React packages - `refract-callbag`, `refract-most`, `refract-rxjs`, and `refract-xstream`.
+`compose` is provided by our React, Inferno or Preact packages - `refract-*`, `refract-inferno-*`, `refract-preact-*`.

 ## Signature